umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

   * **Change** - make your changes, experiment, have fun, explore and learn, and don't be afraid.
 We welcome all contributions and will [happily give feedback](#questions)
   * **Commit** - done?
 Yay! 🎉 **Important:** create a new branch now and name it after the issue you're fixing, we usually follow the format: `temp-12345`.
 This means it's a temporary branch for the particular issue you're working on, in this case `12345`.
 When you have a branch, commit your changes.
 Don't commit to `v8/contrib`, create a new branch first.
   * **Push** - great, now you can push the changes up to your fork on GitHub
   * **Create pull request** - exciting!
-You're ready to show us your changes (or not quite ready, you just need some feedback to progress - you can now make use of GitHub's draft pull request status, detailed [here] (https://github.blog/2019-02-14-introducing-draft-pull-requests/)).
+You're ready to show us your changes (or not quite ready, you just need some feedback to progress - you can now make use of GitHub's draft pull request status, detailed [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/)).
 GitHub has picked up on the new branch you've pushed and will offer to create a Pull Request.
 Click that green button and away you go.

   ![Create a pull request](img/createpullrequest.png)